happycog/templatestarter2016/README.md

 ## Happy Cog starter files
  - Does not include Patternlab, can be ported over easily

 ### Coding Style

+We follow Harry Robert's CSS Guidelines http://cssguidelin.es/

 #### Typography

-- Text styles should be defined via classes on elements in the HTML, classes like `.alpha-xxxl`, see text-styles partial in PL for reference.
+- Text styles should be defined via classes on elements in the HTML, classes like `.type-alpha--xxl`
 - Text style classes should _never_ be extended with `@extend` in Sass, in general, please do not use `@extend`